-While mounting file systems there are a lot of options which effects the mount operation.
-One of the most used option is read/write option.
-By default file systems are mounted read/write able.
-But there are some situations we need to mount read only.
-Mount can mount read only with
+While mounting file systems there are a lot of options that effects the mount operation.
+One of the most used option is to read/write option.
+By default file systems are mounted read/writeable.
+But there are some situations we need to mount read-only.
+Mount can mount read-only with

 $ mount -r /mnt

 All ready mounted file systems can be remounted easily with